Skip to Main Content

 Multi-Region Shoots and the Logistics of Distance

-Peru's three geographic zones — the arid Pacific coast, the Andean highlands, and the Amazon lowlands — offer extraordinary visual diversity, but moving between them challenges even well-organised productions.
+Peru's three geographic zones — the arid Pacific coast, the Andean highlands, and the Amazon lowlands — give extraordinary visual diversity.
+But moving between them challenges even well-organised shoots.
 Lima to Cusco is a ninety-minute flight but involves a 3,400-metre altitude jump.
 Cusco to the Amazon town of Puerto Maldonado is another flight into a completely different climate, infrastructure reality, and permit regime.
-A fixer who understands these transitions plans the sequence to minimise altitude shock, arranges vehicles suited to each terrain, pre-positions equipment where rental markets are thin, and ensures permits are in place for every jurisdiction the production will touch.
-Without this orchestration, multi-region shoots are where productions most commonly lose days and overspend.
+A fixer who knows these transitions plans the sequence to minimise altitude shock, arranges cars suited to each terrain, pre-positions gear where rental markets are thin, and makes sure permits are in place for each jurisdiction the production will touch.
+Without this orchestration, multi-region shoots are where shoots most commonly lose days and overspend.

 Fixer vs Line Producer vs Production Coordinator